 While ravens talk well, their ability to produce varied sounds is more advanced.
-African grey parrots mimic up to 1,000 words, which is far more than any other bird species, including ravens.
+African grey parrots can mimic up to 1,000 words, far more than any other bird species, including ravens.

-The following parrots also have large vocabularies consisting of the following word counts:
+The following parrots also have extensive vocabularies that can reach the following word counts: